osperaja/dlap_acoustic-scene-classification/README.md

 ## Acknowledgements

 I would like to express sincere gratitude to a researcher whose detailed and thoughtful feedback, spanning overarching narrative structure, scientific storytelling, and granular prose decisions, was instrumental in shaping the final quality of this report.

+## Presentation

+Beamer slides prepared for a research talk on the methodology and findings of this project.